Mix warm and cold season items when fall is sort

 These summer sandals have a high coverage on the front of the foot.
 Thus, on a dry fall day, they can do duty as “open-toe fall booties”.
 They match well the color of the baseball jacket that is perfect as cover-up when being outside.
 Indoors, the color of the belt picks up the color of the sandals which perfectly integrates them into the fall outfit.When mixing cold and warm season items for fall, throw a fall color in. #styleover40 Click To Tweet

 Despite the sweater has short sleeves and is a summer item, its dark navy blue and cable knit pattern in combination with the tan color make it a great addition to any fall outfit.Navy, brown, and black items from summer work for fall too when styled with cold season pieces.
 Click To Tweet

-You can find other inspirations on how to wear a summer top, a nautical outfit, a Hawaiian shirt, a capri, or even a summer skirt in fall.
+You can find other inspirations on how to wear a nautical outfit, a Hawaiian shirt, a capri, or even a summer skirt in fall.
 Do you buy a complete fall wardrobe?
 Do you wear summer items in fall?
 How do you elongate the wear of your summer items into fall?
 How do you get the needed extra insulation to not feel cold?
 Let me know, I am curious tweet me.

 Have you already entered the $300 Nordstrom gift card giveaway that some of my blogger friends and I are co-hosting?
 A Rafflecopter giveaway.
 Closed.

 Tomorrow another post on how to have Ageless Style goes up.
 This time the series features denim over 40.
 Get a subscription to High Latitude Style to be among the first to know when a new post is up.

 © 2013-2019 Nicole Mölders | All rights reserved